Home » Student Accountability

 [ Back to Top ]

-Given the educational nature of University student-accountability proceedings, many factors can be–and are–considered when determining sanctions and the components of an accountability action plan.
-In addition to a student’s or a student organization’s previous record, the circumstances surrounding the violation or infraction–such as the nature of the event, the impact on others, and a student’s personal circumstances–may also be considered.
+Given the educational nature of University accountability proceedings, many factors can be–and are–considered when determining sanctions and the components of an accountability action plan.
+In addition to a student’s or a student organization’s previous record, the circumstances surrounding the violation or infraction–such as the nature and severity of the event, the impact on others–may also be considered.
 Finally, a student’s or a student organization’s level of cooperation and honesty throughout the accountability process may inform the appropriate response to a policy violation.

 The following, although not exhaustive, is a list of common sanctions and components for accountability action plans: